jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 <!--
-title: 11 - Creating Node.js modules
+title: 11 - How to create Node.js modules
 featured: true
 -->

-# Creating Node.js Modules
+# How to Create Node.js Modules

 <iframe src="https://www.youtube.com/embed/3I78ELjTzlQ" frameborder="0" allowfullscreen></iframe>

 Node.js modules are a type of package that can be published to npm.
 To create a new module, start by creating a `package.json` file.

 Use `npm init` to create  `package.json`.
 It will prompt you for values for fields.
 The two required fields are 'name' and 'version'.
 You'll also need to set a value for 'main'.
 You can use the default, `index.js`.
 These steps are described in detail in [Chapter 5](https://docs.npmjs.com/getting-started/using-a-package.json).